Healthwise

 Overview

 The diaphragm is used to prevent pregnancy.
-A diaphragm is called a barrier method because it keeps the sperm and eggs apart.
-It is made of rubber and shaped like a dome, and it has a firm, flexible rim.
+It is called a barrier method because it keeps the sperm and eggs apart.
+It is usually made of silicone and shaped like a dome, and it has a firm, flexible rim.
 It fits inside your vagina and covers the cervix, which is the opening of the uterus.

 How well does it work?